neondatabase/website/content/docs/manage/endpoints.md

 1. Once you've made your changes, click **Save**.
 All changes take immediate effect.

 <Admonition type="warning">
-Changing the size of your compute _temporarily disconnects all existing connections_.
-The endpoint is restarted as part of applying the change in size.
+Changing the size of your compute _temporarily disconnects all existing connections_, since the endpoint needs to restart in order to apply the change.
 Resizing via autoscaling, however, is seamless: no restarts or disconnects, it just works.
 </Admonition>

 ### Compute size and Autoscaling configuration